 This shows in more detail the pattern within a week.
 Of note:

-Mondays are the lowest mood of the week.
+Mondays are the lowest moods of the week.

-Saturday is the highest mood of the week.
+Saturdays are the highest moods of the week.

 Mood improves each day of the week starting on Monday and peaking on Saturday.
 On Sunday it goes lower than Saturday but is still better than all other days of the week and significantly better than the following day which is Monday.